I Thought My Lip Biting Habit Was Harmless — Then An Expert Set Me Straight

 AdvertisementADVERTISEMENT

-Other common lip balm ingredients like fragrances, essential oils, lidocaine (an ingredient with anesthetic properties) and beeswax (often labelled as “propolis”) can cause lip irritation and allergies, potentially making dryness worse.
-“A basic moisturizing lip balm will suffice,” says Dr. Mahto, who likes lanolin-based Dr. Lipp Original Nipple Balm For Lips.
-Certainly, the more moisturized your lips are, the less likely you are to notice dry skin and start to bite or pick.
-For beauty journalist Davies, the only products that soothe and prevent the sore, flaky skin on her lips are Eucerin Dry Skin Intensive Acute Lip Balm, and Blistex MedPlus.
-Personally, CeraVe Advanced Repair Ointment, works a treat on my sore, parched lips when I’ve bitten them excessively.
+Other common lip balm ingredients like fragrances, essential oils, lidocaine (an ingredient with anaesthetic properties) and beeswax (often labelled as “propolis”) can cause lip irritation and allergies, potentially making dryness worse.
+“A basic moisturising lip balm will suffice,” says Dr Mahto, who likes lanolin-based Dr. Lipp Original Nipple Balm For Lips, £12.
+Certainly, the more moisturised your lips are, the less likely you are to notice dry skin and start to bite or pick.
+For beauty journalist Davies, the only products that soothe and prevent the sore, flaky skin on her lips are Eucerin Dry Skin Intensive Acute Lip Balm, £8, and Blistex MedPlus, £2.49.
+Personally, E45 Lips & Dry Skin Balm, £8.99 and CeraVe Advanced Repair Ointment, £11, work a treat on my sore, parched lips when I’ve bitten them excessively.

+If you want to protect your lips further, Dr Kahn suggests looking for a lip balm that boasts a minimum of SPF 30, as sun damage can cause and aggravate lip dryness, encouraging biting or picking.
+R29 rates Ultrasun Ultralip SPF30, £8, Hello Sunday The One For Your Lips Fragrance-Free Lip Balm SPF 50, £7, and Malin + Goetz SPF 30 Lip Balm, £15.

 AdvertisementADVERTISEMENT